OSGeo/gdal/doc/source/drivers/vector/dxf.rst

 ~~~~~~~~~~~~~~~~~

 The default behavior is for INSERT entities to be exploded with the
 geometry of the BLOCK they reference.
-However, if the :decl_configoption:`DXF_INLINE_BLOCKS`
+However, if the :config:`DXF_INLINE_BLOCKS`
 configuration option is set to the value FALSE, then the behavior is
 different as described here.